raju123445/Smart_Bin/README.md

 AI algorithms for lid automation and fill-level detection.

-Libraries like OpenCV or TensorFlow (specify based on your implementation).
+Libraries like OpenCV and tensorflow.

 Database

-(Specify database used, e.g., MySQL, MongoDB, etc., if applicable).
+MySQL.